moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/docs/api-regions.md

 Without any further information, API is globally visible by default.
 However, for platform features we want the opposite as we want to ensure that newly added API is not visible to all bundles by default.

-A feature can have an additional extension JSON named api-regions.
+A feature can have an additional extension of type JSON named `api-region`.
 The following example exposes some packages to the global region and an additional package to the platform region.
 Exports declared earlier in the api-regions array also apply to later elements in the array, so the `platform` region also contains all exports declared for the `global` region.

 Note that the `global` region is a predefined region that exports the listed packages to everyone.
 Other region names can be chosen freely.
 Packages listed in these other regions are only exposed to bundles in features that are in the same region.